Post Banner Image

 Credit: Space_Cat/ iStock via Getty Images Plus

-When a hotel cancels, you might have to contact the property directly and advocate for yourself to a manager or customer service representative to receive appropriate compensation.
+You might be wondering, “If a hotel cancels my reservation, do I get a refund?”
+Rest assured, you might have to contact the property directly and advocate for yourself to a manager or customer service representative to receive appropriate compensation.
 Typically, employees have guidelines to follow (which usually aren’t published publicly) in these situations, outlining what they can or cannot offer customers.
-Often, if your room is canceled far in advance, you’ll receive a refund for any amount you already paid, but no extra perks.

-The closer to the reservation date that the cancellation occurs, however, the more you’ll be compensated.
+• The closer to the reservation date that the cancellation occurs, however, the more you’ll be compensated.
 On top of receiving a refund (if the reservation was prepaid or booked with a deposit), they might offer you points or help you book new accommodation.
-Some hotels will also compensate you for your first-night stay at a different hotel (whether it’s part of their brand or not).
-If this is the case, research the new hotel before they book it to ensure you’re receiving suitable accommodations.

 In such situations, it also helps to be an elite member of a hotel chain’s loyalty program.
 For example, Marriott publishes a room guarantee policy, outlining compensation based on the guest’s membership tier in the Bonvoy loyalty program.
 Depending on tier level, Marriott will pay for the first night’s stay at a nearby hotel and give you between $50 and $200 cash.
 Members also receive between 45,000 and 140,000 points for the inconvenience.